thanyarad/pipeline_etl/Agentic_AI_with_memory/README_FRONTEND_BACKEND.md

 For issues or questions:

 1. Check the troubleshooting section above
-2. Review the original Streamlit implementation for reference
+2. Check browser console and backend logs for error details
-3. Check browser console and backend logs for error details
+3. Ensure you're using the unified `run_app.bat` for the simplest setup